bereilhp/Canvas/README.md

 # Canvas
-Playing around with HTML, JavaScript and Canvas
+Playing around with HTML, CSS, JavaScript and Canvas